A vision board is a powerful tool to help you create your dream life.

-I personally have used vision boards for decades to bring my biggest dreams to life.
-Back when I was first starting out as a success trainer, I set myself the ambitious goal of making $100,000 in a year.
+I have used vision boards for decades to achieve my biggest goals in life.
+When I was first starting out as a success trainer, I set myself the ambitious target of making $100,000 in a year.

-To keep my goal top of mind, I created a gigantic picture of a $100,000 bill and taped it to my bedroom ceiling so it would be the first thing I saw when I opened my eyes every morning.
+To help stay focused, I created a gigantic picture of a $100,000 bill and taped it to my bedroom ceiling so it would be the first thing I saw when I opened my eyes every morning.

 What is a Vision Board?

-A vision board is simply a visual collage of images and words that represent your goals and dreams in life.
+A vision board is a collection of pictures, magazine clippings, words, and quotes that visually affirm your goals in life.

 Purpose of a Vision Board

-Vision boards act as a compass or “guiding star” to keep you moving in the direction of your dreams, no matter how many unexpected distractions you have to deal with in your day-to-day life.
+Vision boards—also known as a “goal board” or “dream board”—act as a compass to keep you moving in the direction of your dreams, no matter what is happening in the world around you.

-When you create a “dream board” and display it where you can see it every day, it helps remind you of the bigger picture and what your ultimate purpose in life is.
-Your board will allow you to take action and bring you closer to your dreams, rather than pushing you further away.
+When you make your vision board and display it where you can see it every day, it helps remind you of the bigger picture and what your ultimate purpose in life is.

 Benefits of Using a Vision Board